Building REST services with Spring

 • Security (encryption and authentication)

-These are all critical factors on building resilient services.
-But that is not all.
-The web is built out of lots of tiny specs, hence it’s been able to evolve easily, without getting bogged down in "standards wars".
+These are all critical factors when building resilient services.
+However, that is not all.
+The web is built out of lots of tiny specs.
+This architecture lets it easily evolve without getting bogged down in "standards wars".

-Developers are able to draw upon 3rd party toolkits that implement these diverse specs and instantly have both client and server technology at their fingertips.
+Developers can draw upon third-party toolkits that implement these diverse specs and instantly have both client and server technology at their fingertips.

 By building on top of HTTP, REST APIs provide the means to build: